Open Food Gardens is going virtual for 2020!

 A tour of June’s compact and incredibly productive back garden (3 mins).

-A tour of the Harvey’s productive and wildlife-friendly garden (4 mins).
+A tour of the Nigel’s productive and wildlife-friendly garden (4 mins).

 Images from 2019 Open Food Gardens – Find lots of inspiration here!